AnastasiaS37/web-larek-frontend/Architecture_description.md

 - `getItemById`, which takes a product id (string) as a parameter and returns an object of type `IItem` — allows retrieving a product card by its id

 #### BasketData
 The Basket class is responsible for storing the array of products in the cart.
-The class has the following fields:
+Fields:
-- protected field `ItemsArray`, which stores an array of objects of type `IItem` The class constructor accepts an instance of the event broker.
+- protected field `ItemsArray` - stores an array of objects of type `IItem` <br>
-The class has the following methods:
+The class constructor accepts an instance of the event broker. <br>
+Methods:
 - `getItems`, which returns an array of objects of type `IItem` — allows retrieving products in the cart
 - `addItem`, which takes an object of type `IItem` — allows adding a product to the cart
 - `deleteItem`, which takes a product id — allows removing a product from the cart
 - `getTotalPrice`, which returns a number — allows retrieving the total price of products
 - `getTotalItems`, which returns a number — allows retrieving the number of products in the cart
 - `isInBasket`, which takes a product id and returns a boolean — allows checking if a product is in the cart
-- `clearBasket`, which clears the cart
+- `clearBasket` - clears the cart

 #### CustomerData
 The CustomerData class is responsible for storing customer data.
-The class has the following fields:
+Fields:
-- field `email`, which stores a value of type string
+- `email` - stores a value of type string
-- field `phone`, which stores a value of type string
+- `phone` - stores a value of type string
-- field `ayment`, which has type `TPayment` and can take one of three values: 'online', 'cash', or '' (empty string)
+- `ayment` - has type `TPayment` and can take one of three values: 'online', 'cash', or '' (empty string)
-- field `address`, which stores a value of type string
+- `address` - stores a value of type string
-- field `formErrors`, which is an object of type `Partial<Record<keyof ICustomer, string>>` and stores validation errors The class constructor accepts an instance of the event broker.
+- `formErrors` - is an object of type `Partial<Record<keyof ICustomer, string>>`, stores validation errors <br>
-The class has the following methods:
+The class constructor accepts an instance of the event broker. <br>
+Methods:
 - `setField`, which takes one of the keys of `ICustomer` and a string value — allows saving customer data
 - `getUserData`, which returns an object of type `ICustomer` — allows retrieving customer data
-- `validateData`, which returns a `formErrors` object containing validation errors
+- `validateData` - returns a `formErrors` object containing validation errors
-- `clearData`, which clears the stored customer data
+- `clearData` - clears the stored customer data

 ### View Layer
 All view classes are responsible for rendering the passed data inside a container (DOM element).